Edward VI Gold Full Sovereign, 1547-53

 37 mm in diameter, 11.1 grams.

-Well struck on a large full flan, with residual lusture within the fully struck legends, a few tiny surface marks within the fields, otherwise a good very fine and better than usually encountered in this issue, a rare and desirable example from this very short reign.
+Well struck on a large full flan, with residual lusture within the fully struck legends, a few tiny surface marks within the fields, otherwise very fine and better than usually encountered in this issue, a rare and desirable example from this very short reign.

 Please fill in the information below